Jumba la Mtwana

 Jumba la Mtwana is the site of historical structures and archaeological relics on the Indian Ocean coast of Kenya, lying close to the Mtwapa Creek, in Kilifi county, north of Mombasa.
 It dates back to the fourteenth century.
 Its features include a mosque by the sea.

 Description

 The archaeological site includes three mosques built of coral stone, a tomb and eight houses.
 The territory was added to the list of national monuments of Kenya on June 4, 1982.
 The excavations were carried out by James Kirkman in 1972.
 There are no written historical records about the city, but the Chinese ceramics found make it possible to trace the dating back to the fourteenth century.
 The absence of later sherds suggests that this settlement was abandoned at the beginning of the fifteenth century.

 The city was located close to fresh water sources and was protected from attack from the ocean.
-The architectural style is made in the Arabic style using coral blocks.
+The architecture follows an Arabic style, using coral blocks.